gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ sudo make install
 ```

 The step `git checkout next` is optional, and sets the source tree pointing to the `next` branch, which is the most recent development snapshot.
-If this step is omitted it takes the `master` branch by dafault, which contains the latest stable release, and maybe some bug fixes.
+If this step is omitted it takes the `master` branch by default, which contains the latest stable release, and maybe some bug fixes.

 In addition, CMake accepts a number of configuration options for your building process.
 For instance, if you want to compile your source in "Debug" mode instead of the default "Release", you can type: